-I sit at the intersection between design and front-end development, working with a small and talented team as the lead designer.
+I sit at the intersection of design and front-end development, working with a small and talented team as the lead designer.
 It’s my job to make sure everything looks great and works intuitively, building digital products that are fit for purpose and full of joy.
 Every time you read, click, search, tap, drag, delete, edit or sign in, I’m the one who designs and builds that user experience.

 I want to make better digital products.
 I get excited about the small details – microcopy, tone of voice, typography, motion – as well as the big picture – user journeys, information hierarchy, business logic, brand positioning.
-You need both to create beautiful, well-designed products.
+You need both to create beautiful, well-designed solutions.